hr21don/Attacks-Splendor/README.md

 * John The Ripper is best suited for salted passwords where the attacker knows the salt value.
 * Rainbow Crack is good for passwords with small unknown salts and straight hashes like md5($pass).

+## What is brute force?

+A brute force attack occurs when malicious actors use trial and error to crack passwords, login credentials, and encryption keys.
+It is a simple yet reliable tactic for gaining unauthorized access to individual accounts and organizations’ systems and networks.
+The hacker tries multiple usernames and passwords, often using a computer to test a wide range of combinations, until they find the correct login information.